Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 You can get the project by downloading it directly or cloning locally.
 However, if you use git, you must install Git LFS.

+#### Installing Git LFS to clone locally

+Boss Room uses Git Large Files Support (LFS) to handle all large assets required locally.
+See [Git LFS installation options](https://github.com/git-lfs/git-lfs/wiki/Installation) for Windows and Mac instructions.
+This step is only needed if cloning locally.
+You can also just download the project which will already include large files.

 #### Direct download

 You can download the latest version of Boss Room from our [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
+Doing so doesn't require you to use Git LFS.

 Alternatively, you can click the green **Code** button, then select **Download Zip**.
 This downloadd the branch that you are currently viewing on Github.